agreer-sys/SuprSet-App/replit.md

 # SuprSet - Strength Training Superset Recommendation App

 ## Overview
-SuprSet is a React-based web application designed to provide intelligent exercise superset recommendations for strength training.
-It leverages an extensive Airtable database of 194 exercises with detailed metadata and employs sophisticated pairing logic to suggest optimal exercise combinations.
-The project's vision is to build a community-driven AI system for real-time computer vision-based exercise analysis, enabling intelligent recommendations and user contributions for a proprietary dataset.
+SuprSet is a React-based web application providing intelligent exercise superset recommendations for strength training.
+It utilizes an extensive Airtable database of 194 exercises and sophisticated pairing logic.
+The project aims to build a community-driven AI system for real-time computer vision-based exercise analysis, enabling intelligent recommendations and user contributions for a proprietary dataset.
 Key capabilities include dual-mode recommendations (Trainer/Standard), real-time computer vision with pose and object detection, a community contribution system with quality controls, user authentication, and an AI training pipeline with intelligent image optimization.
+The vision is to create a community-driven AI system for real-time computer vision-based exercise analysis, enabling intelligent recommendations and user contributions for a proprietary dataset.

 ## User Preferences
 - **Development Process**: Maintain master TODO.md list - add all discussed/suggested features to this central roadmap